What is Solar Energy?

 Though it’s different from state to state and from commercial to residential uses, the cost of solar energy keeps going down for a few reasons.
 First, as the technology gets better, the materials used to make solar arrays are getting less expensive.
 At the same time, consumer demand is increasing due to more people learning about the benefits of solar energy for the planet.

 Governments at every level are seeing these trends, too, and they’re investing in solar energy by offering tax incentives and rebates for homes and businesses that go solar.
 For example, the federal solar tax credit, also known as the investment tax credit (ITC), can reduce the cost of a commercial or residential solar energy system by 30%.

 For people who don’t want to install a solar system, utility-scale solar farms can provide 100% clean, renewable solar energy to any home or business using renewable energy certificates (RECs).

 What are the benefits of solar energy?

-- Solar power can be profitable.
-Solar power for homes and businesses with rooftop solar installations often see reduced electricity bills.
-Plus, excess electricity generated can be exported back to the grid in exchange for payments or bill credits through various programs.
+Homes and businesses with rooftop solar installations often see reduced electricity bills.
+Plus, whatever they don’t use can be sent back to the electric grid in exchange for payments or bill credits through various programs.

-Join the clean energy revolution today!
-Find a solar plan with Green Mountain Energy.
+Choose a solar energy plan with Green Mountain Energy.